 - Battle Amongst the Flames: The climax occurs on a fiery boat.

 - Bittersweet Ending: Meg and T.J. survives together, and the killer's dead.
-On the other hand, twelve people have died because of Tom, Meg had almost killed T.J., and the survivors probably going to need lots of therapy.
+On the other hand, ten people have died because of Tom, Meg had almost killed T.J., and the survivors are probably going to need lots of therapy.

 - Black Dude Dies First: The characters discuss more than once about how T.J. might die first because he's black.
 He doesn't die first.
 It becomes an inversion because he's one of the two surviving victims.